 The DAS-to-geophone encoder decoder CNN is an example of a physics-based unsupervised neural network.
-The system was guided by physical principles, part of the network were in charge of inverting the physical process and we did not have to supply examples of input and output traces.
+The system was guided by physical principles, part of the network oversaw inverting the physical process and we did not have to supply examples of input and output traces.